earthboundkid/Watsuji-and-Aesthetics/4 Aesthetic Judgment.md

 > <br/>
 > _Kono michi ya / yuku hito nashi ni / aki no kure_<br/>
 > <br/>
-> This path / is without a traveller / at the autumn dusk.
+> Autumn dusk / on this path /without a traveller.[^]

+[^]: My translation here and below.

 In this verse, Bashō is doing several things simultaneously.
 Concretely, he observes the lonesome emptiness of the path he walks.
 Abstractly, he complains that few follow the Way or Dao [道][zh] to which he has dedicated his life.
 Literally, he connects himself into a long tradition of poetry about the lonesomeness of the evening in autumn.
 The overall effect of the verse comes from the interpenetration of these aspects in a single moment of time.

-さびしさの うれしくもあり 秋の暮れ
+Yosa Buson ([與謝 蕪村][ja], 1716--1783) continued the poetic tradition of forlorn dusks but tweaks it a bit:

+> [さびしさの / うれしくもあり / 秋の暮れ][ja]<br />
+> <br />
-sabishisa no ureshiku mo ari aki no kure
+> *sabishisa no / ureshiku mo ari / aki no kure*<br />
-Yosa Buson (與謝蕪村)
+> <br />
+> The loneliness of / the autumn dusk / also has its joys.

+Hence we see that the aesthetic community of the linked verse or haiku poets advanced into novel harmonies by proposing *hon’i* and then subjecting these aesthetic judgments to further exploration and refinement through the interpenetration of personal experience and literary allusion.
 Kawamoto explains,

 >_Hon’i_ is usually explained as the essential qualities inherent in an object and the emotional response deemed appropriate.
 However, […] the actual qualities of the phenomenon itself were second to the conceptual qualities acquired through literary precedent.
 To give a twist to Oscar Wilde’s famous remark […], there may have been autumn dusks for centuries in Japan, but no one saw them until the age of the _Shinkokinshū_ (ca. 1210), when the theme of autumn evening began to attract markedly strong interest.[^]

 [^]: Kawamoto, p.
 61. Oscar Wilde’s famous remark is “There may have been fogs for centuries in London.
 I dare say there were.
 But no one saw them, and so we do not know anything about them.
 They did not exist till Art had invented them” (Kawamoto 10).

-For Bashō and other Japanese poets, the aim of poetry is the kind of naturalness that arises when things are able to express themselves as they are, including emotionally.
-Hattori Dohō ([服部土芳][ja], 1657--1730), one of Bashō’s students, records in _Sanzōshi_ [三冊子][ja]: “ ‘Learn of the pine from the pine; learn of the bamboo from the bamboo.’
-These words of our Master mean to distance oneself from private implications ([私意][ja] _shii_).”[^] In other words, when Bashō writes emotionally charged poems about the world, he takes it that these poems are not drawing from any private or subjective emotional associations with things in the world (_shii_), but from a proper understanding of the emotionality embedded in the world (_hon’i_).
+For Bashō and the other Japanese poets, the aim of poetry is the kind of naturalness that arises when things are able to express themselves as they are, including emotionally.
+Hattori Dohō ([服部土芳][ja], 1657--1730), one of Bashō’s students, records one of his teachings in _Sanzōshi_ [三冊子][ja]:

+> "Learn of the pine from the pine; learn of the bamboo from the bamboo."
+These words of our Master mean to distance oneself from private implications ([私意][ja] _shii_).”[^]

 [^]: §§My own translation.

-See Nakamura (252) for the original text.
+In other words, when Bashō writes emotionally charged poems about the world, he takes it that these poems are not drawing from any private or subjective emotional associations with things in the world (_shii_), but from a proper understanding of the emotionality embedded in the world as a matrix of natural and social co-construction (_hon’i_).

-Another example of _hon’i_ of things comes from Bashō's _Oku no Hosomichi_ [奥の細道][ja] (_The Narrow Path to the Interior_):
+Another example of _hon’i_ of things comes from Bashō's _The Narrow Path to the Interior_ (_Oku no Hosomichi_ [奥の細道][ja], ):

 > [行春や / 鳥啼魚の / 目は泪][ja]<br/>
 > <br/>